QuentinRa/blog.quentinra.dev/programming/web/android/core/tuning.md

 <details class="details-e">
 <summary>Icons</summary>

-Different manufacturers may show app icons in a different shape than the circular icon shape :  square shape, rounded square, or squircle (between a square and circle)...
+Different manufacturers may show app icons in a different shapes than the circular icon shape: square shape, rounded square, or squircle (between a square and circle)...

 <https://developer.android.com/training/multiscreen/screendensities#TaskProvideAltBmp>